 A consideration of some basic questions about the nature and scope of our knowledge.
 What is knowledge?
 Does knowledge have a structure?
 What is perception?
 Can we really know anything at all about the world?

 Requisite: One course in PHIL or consent of the instructor.
 Limited to 25 students.
 Fall semester.
-Assistant Professor Leydon-Hardy.2019-20: Offered in Fall 2019
+Assistant Professor Leydon-Hardy.2022-23: Not offered

 Are we free?
 Do we possess the freedom necessary for moral responsibility?
 What form of freedom is necessary for moral responsibility?
 Is this freedom compatible with causal determinism?
 To be morally responsible for an action, must its agent have been able to act otherwise?
 Must she have chosen her own character?
 What is it to be morally responsible for an action?
 These are the main questions we shall address in this course.
 To address them, we shall read works by Hume, Reid, Chisholm, Ayer, Strawson, Frankfurt, Nagel, and others.